-When he’s talking to reporters, the chairman of the president’s Council of Economic Advisors champions the president’s top legislative goal — boosting the number of legal immigrants.
+When he’s talking to reporters, the chairman of the president’s Council of Economic Advisors says Americans will be better off if the president gets his top legislative goal — boosting the number of workers by boosting immigration.

-But when he’s talking to his fellow economists about Americans’ low wages, Jason Furman turns 180 degrees — by pushing the contradictory goal of having a “tighter labor market” where employers can’t find enough workers.
+But when he’s talking to his fellow economists about Americans’ low wages, Jason Furman turns 180 degrees — by pushing the contradictory goal of having a labor shortage, dubbed a “tighter labor market,” where employers have to compete for workers by offering higher wages.

-That West Wing split between the president and his economic advisor is a gift for GOP reformers, such as Alabama Sen. Jeff Sessions, who is pushing for a low-immigration, high-wage economic policy.
+The West Wing splits between the president and Furman, and between the two halves of Furman’s brain, is a gift for GOP reformers, such as Alabama Sen. Jeff Sessions, who is pushing for a low-immigration, high-wage economic policy.